 In March 2020, Public Health Orders were made by the NSW Minister for Health and Medical Research to reduce the spread of COVID-19 in the community.
-Heavy penalties apply if you don't comply with the order.
+Heavy penalties apply if you don't comply with the orders.

-If you do not have symptoms of COVID-19, you will then go through Immigration and Customs.
-Once you collect your bags, NSW Police will collect you and transfer you to a designated quarantine hotel to commence your quarantine.
+When you disembark from the plane you will go through Immigration and Customs.
+Once you collect your bags, NSW Police will direct you to a designated quarantine hotel to commence your quarantine.

 If you are a transit passenger with a connecting flight out of Australia with a signed exemption, the police will allow you to leave the hotel to return to the airport to catch your connecting flight.

 If you are not fully vaccinated and would like to apply for an exemption from hotel quarantine, it is strongly recommended that you complete the online application form at Exemptions for air and maritime quarantine to help streamline the process and provide a timely response to your application.

 The information you need to provide depends on the reason you are applying for an exemption.
 Throughout your online application you will be advised of the documentation you must provide.

 Providing the right information will make it easier for us to process your application.
 Providing the requested documentation does not guarantee an exemption will be granted.

 You should apply at least a week ahead of your travel to allow the exemption to be processed in time.
 The exemption should be processed within 72 hours of your application.

 If you have not heard about your exemption or received it within 48 hours of your flight, please contact NSW Health by email at MOH-COVID19-Quarantine@health.nsw.gov.au again so that it can be provided to you in time.

 For further information please contact Service NSW on 1300 288 222.

 You should receive a response to your application within 72 hours prior to your arrival into NSW.

 If you go through immigration, you will require an exemption from hotel quarantine.
 To apply for an exemption from hotel quarantine refer to Exemptions for air and maritime quarantine.

 If your departure flight is between 8 to 72 hours after arrival flight, you will be taken to a quarantine hotel to wait until your departing flight.
 An exemption from hotel quarantine must be approved for you to leave the hotel to catch your onward flight.

 Travellers in transit from an international flight, via NSW, for less than 48 hours will not be charged a fee for hotel quarantine.
-A pro-rata fee will be charged for stays greater than 48 hours and less than 14 days.
+A pro-rata fee will be charged for stays greater than 48 hours and less than 7 days.
 Find out more information about Quarantine fees.

-(Symptoms include cough, sore/scratchy throat, shortness of breath or fever), let a member of the airline know immediately, or if you are in the airport tell a biosecurity officer or a health official.
+If you are experiencing symptoms of COVID-19 let a member of the airline know immediately, or if you are in the airport tell a biosecurity officer or a health official.